bbauska/UC-Davis-Inter-jQuery/README.md

   width="50%;" />
 </p>

-But notice I need to go back and add the **defer**, I want to put **defer** back in here because really, I want this script to load at the bottom of the screen.
+But notice I need to go back and add the <b>defer</b>, I want to put
+<b>defer</b> back in here because really, I want this script to load at the
+bottom of the screen.
 Okay, now I want to load the jQuery Flexslider script.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->